chrisgrieser/nvim-chainsaw/README.md

 			javascript = 'console.log("%s %s:", %s);',
 			otherFiletype = … -- <-- add the statement for your filetype here
 		},
-		-- the same way for the other statement types
+		-- the same way for the other log statement operations },
-	},
 })
 ```